coherentsolutionsinc/anywhere-configuration/samples/different-config-sources/README.md

 # Different Configuration Sources

-This sample demonstrates a minimal console application that consumes configuration from `.json` configuration file or from directory using `key-per-file` approach.
+This sample demonstrates a minimal console application that consumes configuration from `.json` configuration file, from directory using `key-per-file` approach or from `environment variables`.

 ## What is inside?